vtex-apps/stack-layout/docs/README.md

 ### Blocks API

-`stack-layout` accepts any block as its children, as long as that block is allowed as children of `stach-layout`'s parent.
+`stack-layout` accepts any block as its children, as long as that block is allowed as children of `stack-layout`'s parent.

 These are the props accepted by the block: